 Recovery Is Possible for Everyone

 The elated effects of cocaine coupled with the difficult effects of withdrawal can make it difficult for someone struggling with an addiction to admit they have a problem and seek treatment.
 Cocaine addiction is dangerous, as it results in serious life-threatening health conditions.
 Furthermore, it makes it difficult for the user to experience pleasure without using cocaine, which can do serious damage to relationships.

-Despite all of this, sobriety is a possibility for everyone.
+Despite all of this, sobriety is a possibility for everyone that are suffering from drug addiction.
 The first step is admitting the problem and addressing it head-on.
-At Silver Ridge, we believe in tackling recovery in a very personal way.
+At Silver Ridge in Asheville, we believe in tackling recovery in a very personal way.
 While group therapy sessions are a component of our program, our primary focus is on individual therapy where we can address a client’s personal struggle with addiction.